-Clean meat—also known as lab-grown, in vitro, or cultured meat—is meat that is grown in cell culture, rather than in an animal’s body.
-There is enormous interest in clean meat as it offers the potential to provide meat products without the raft of dangerous environmental and social risks embedded in the current meat production industry.
+Clean meat—also known as lab-grown, in vitro, or cultured meat—is meat grown in cell culture, rather than in an animal’s body.
+There is enormous interest surrounding clean meat technology, as it offers the potential to produce ‘meat’ products without the environmental and social risks embedded in the current meat production industry.

 What is clean meat?

-How is clean meat manufactured?
+How is clean meat made?

-One or more types of stem cell – from embryonic stem cells to fully differentiated muscle cells – are extracted from the animal by a harmless biopsy and placed in a culture medium.
-Historically, fetal bovine serum, collected from calf fetuses when a pregnant cow is slaughtered, has been widely used; however, many companies have developed synthetic or plant-based growth media to mitigate ethical issues.
+Clean meat is made of one or more types of stem cell – from embryonic stem cells to fully differentiated muscle cells.
+These are extracted from the animal by a harmless biopsy and placed in a culture medium.
+Historically, this was done using a fetal bovine serum, collected from the fetus when a pregnant cow is slaughtered; however, many companies have now developed synthetic or plant-based growth media to mitigate ethical issues.

 Crafting a product that combines several ingredients with ground meat – a burger, for example – is much easier than mimicking a structured product like steak or chicken breast.
 For a ground meat product, muscle fibres are harvested and then assembled into a burger or meatball.
 To produce structured meats, on the other hand, stem cells must be seeded on a three-dimensional scaffold that moves and stretches the developing muscle, simulating an animal’s body.

-There are currently no clean meat products on sale commercially, so most of the investment opportunities are around venture capital for start-ups in the space.
+There are currently no clean meat products on sale commercially, so most of the investment opportunities are around venture capital for start-ups in this space.
 Some of the companies currently active in both clean meat and ‘clean fish’ include Aleph Farms, Avant Meats, BlueNalu, Finless Foods, Fork & Goode, Good Catch, JUST, Memphis Meats, Mosa Meat, New Age Meats, Seafuture, and SuperMeat.